splunk/observability-workshop/workshop/aws/rum/README.md

 # Instructions on how to set up RUM cloud instances

-Please use the instructions in the RUm workshop  guide...
+Please follow the instructions in the RUM workshop  guide...

- It will require a regular workshop  instance.
+You will need a regular workshop  instance.
-then the workshop guide will guide you though the setup for RUM
+then the workshop documentation will guide you though the setup for RUM.